-In the pilot stage of this program, MAPP can only accommodate 10 volunteers.
+In the pilot stage of this program, MAPP can only accommodate 10 volunteers and that list is now full.
 If more opportunities open up, interested volunteers will be able to sign up here.
 Questions?
 Email Kim Bart Mullikin, Director of Public Service & Pro Bono Activities, at firstname.lastname@example.org.

 Dispute Resolution in the News

 Each week, the Dispute Resolution Section highlights matters of interest to members in the national and world news.
 Click to view this week's article.Article of the Week